natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 Penetration and Vulnerability Testing Using Burp Suite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Core Knowledge:** A Burp suite is a powerful tool that many penetration testers use professionally.
 Learning how to use these tools effectively can make sure that the applications you are using are strong and secure from all sorts of malicious attacks.
-The Burp Suite community edition has much less features than the professional and enterprise versions but it’s good enough that if you master the community edition then you have gained a powerful set of skills.
+The Burp Suite community edition has much fewer features than the professional and enterprise versions, but it’s good enough that if you master the community edition then you have gained a powerful set of skills.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/30.jpg